 Tokyo, Shinjuku, Harajuku, Shibuya, and Asakusa are all popular destinations for tourists in Japan.
 But, do the locals really come to these areas?
 Today I went to Jiyugaoka, have you heard of it?
 This town actually ranked second in “The places I want to live in Tokyo” by Japan.
 So, what is the charm of this town?

-When you walk the streets of Jiyugaoka, so full of colorful art, you’ll think, “What a fashionable city.”
-Additionally, there’s many supermarkets, dining options, general stores, clothing shops, and home goods stores.
+As you walk the streets of Jiyugaoka, you will notice it’s filled with colorful art and that it is a very fashionable city.
+There are also many supermarkets, restaurants, clothing stores and home centers.
 It’s an easy place to live.

 Could it be that this is Italy’s Venice?

 No, far from it.
 This too is Jiyugaoka.

 I was so surprised to find a town that resembled the landscapes of Europe.

 There were old, Japanese style houses.
 Japanese style and foreign style mingle in this town.

 If you turn a corner, buildings from other countries will probably appear before your eyes.